ajchavo49/Anthony-Chavez/README.md

     <li>garciacars.com</li>
     <li>505-260-5183</li>
     <a href="https://www.garciacars.com/"></a>
-<p>I chose this for profit company because I think it represents good oportunity and will help me achieve my initiatives from my diagram</p>
+<p>I chose this for profit company because I think it represents good oportunity and will help me achieve my initiatives from my diagram.</p>
+<p>Can reach out through current project and collaberation with the company.</p>